leojosefm/meal_planner/README.md

 #### Cypher Query
 Cypher, Neo4j's query language, allows you to search for meals based on available ingredients.
 Here's an example query:
+I want to make a Beef dish with as many items that's available

 ```
 MATCH (m:Meal)-[:HAS_INGREDIENT]->(i:Ingredient)